pingidentity/terraform-provider-pingfederate/README.md

 The PingFederate Terraform provider is a plugin for [Terraform](https://www.terraform.io/) that supports the management of PingFederate configuration.
 This provider is maintained internally by the Ping Identity team.

 # Disclaimer - Provider in Development
 The PingFederate Terraform provider is still in development, and breaking changes are likely.
-This provider is currently Early Access.
+This provider is currently MVP.
 To see the current resources, navigate to the [Changelog](CHANGELOG.md).
-The resource types added to this repository are considered complete, however will undergo additional testing before this provider is published to the Terraform Registry.
+If issues are found, as the project is an open-source project, please raise an [issue](https://github.com/pingidentity/terraform-provider-pingfederate/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).

 ## Requirements
 * Terraform 1.4+